bharathGitUser/bharathgituser.github.io/_pages/about.md

 # New!
 * Nokia <a href="https://www.nokia.com/about-us/news/releases/2020/06/18/nokia-and-att-run-successful-trial-of-the-ran-intelligent-controller-over-commercial-5g/">press release</a> on the live trial of the 5G/LTE RAN Intelligent controller (RIC) that was intitated by ATT and Nokia.
 I was part of the team that built this controller and performed the trial.
 This controller has been open-sourced through the <a href="https://www.o-ran.org/">O-RAN</a> alliance.
 * Work on multi-site state management (MUSIC) <a href="https://www.onap.org/announcement/2020/06/18/onaps-6th-release-frankfurt-available-now-most-comprehensive-secure-and-collaborative-software-to-accelerate-5g-deployments">released</a> as part of the Open-network Automation Platform (ONAP) and accepted at <a href="https://bharathgituser.github.io/files/metric_vldb_2020.pdf">VLDB</a> and <a href="https://bharathgituser.github.io/files/music_icdcs_2020.pdf">ICDCS</a> 2020.
-* Measurement <a href="https://bharathgituser.github.io/files/ar_secon_2020.pdf">study</a> of augmented reality on celullar networks selected as a best paper finalist at IEEE SECON 2020.
+* Measurement <a href="https://bharathgituser.github.io/files/ar_secon_2020.pdf">study</a> of augmented reality on cellular networks selected as a best paper finalist at IEEE SECON 2020.

 <a name="recent"></a>
 # Recent Work
 Currently (2018-Present), my focus is on the software-defined control of the RAN.
-Specifically, I work on the following aspects of a 5G/LTE RAN Intelligent controller (RIC) that was intitated by ATT and Nokia and is now open-sourced through the <a href="https://www.o-ran.org/">O-RAN</a> alliance:
+Specifically, I work on the following aspects of a 5G/LTE RAN Intelligent controller (RIC) that was initiated by ATT and Nokia and is now open-sourced through the <a href="https://www.o-ran.org/">O-RAN</a> alliance:
 * As product owner of the RIC, I identify key software deliverables across various teams in ATT and Nokia, coordinate live trials of the software and associated use-cases on our network and lead a team that performs the end-to-end testing and validation of the RIC.
 * As use-case manager for the RIC, work with various business-units to prioritize use-cases of the RIC and perform financial modeling to convert technical gains (e.g. % throughput improvement) into actual dollars saved.
 * Collaborate with universities on forward-looking applications of the RIC in diverse areas such as augmented reality <a href="https://bharathgituser.github.io/files/ar_secon_2020.pdf">(Secon 2020)</a>, localization <a href="https://bharathgituser.github.io/files/pinpoint_lanman_2020.pdf">(Lanman 2020)</a>, drones <a drones  href="https://bharathgituser.github.io/files/drone_hotnets_2020.pdf">(HotNets 2020)</a>, and video analytics.

 Prior to this (2014-2018) my main focus was on the state management of ATT's network automation platform:
-* Concieved and built the first version of a multi-site key-value store (MUSIC) to address ATT's geo-distribution needs.
+* Conceived and built the first version of a multi-site key-value store (MUSIC) to address ATT's geo-distribution needs.
-* Worked with production teams to identify clients for this tool, sucessfully deploy this tool in our network and transition the code-base.
+* Worked with production teams to identify clients for this tool, successfully deploy this tool in our network and transition the code-base.
 MUSIC has been running in production for over 3 years now.
 * Served as the Project Technical Lead for MUSIC in the open source network automation platform (<a href ="https://www.onap.org/">ONAP</a>) where I worked to evangelize the tool and solicited <a href = "https://gerrit.onap.org/r/gitweb?p=music.git">code</a> contributions from several companies (Intel, IBM) and universities (GeorgiaTech, University of Toronto).
-* Collaborated with universities (GeorgiaTech, University of Toronto, US Naval Academy and Princeton University) to enhance the code-base, formally verify MUSIC and publish it in conferences (<a href="https://bharathgituser.github.io/files/metric_vldb_2020.pdf">VLDB</a>, <a href="https://bharathgituser.github.io/files/music_icdcs_2020.pdf">ICDCS</a> 2020).
+* Collaborated with GeorgiaTech, University of Toronto, US Naval Academy and Princeton University to enhance the code-base, formally verify MUSIC and publish it in conferences (<a href="https://bharathgituser.github.io/files/metric_vldb_2020.pdf">VLDB</a>, <a href="https://bharathgituser.github.io/files/music_icdcs_2020.pdf">ICDCS</a> 2020).

 <a name="publications"></a>